collinxsmith1/IntroBot/README.md

 # IntroBot
 Python Discord bot that will join members in a voice channel and play short intros

+## Capabilities
+Capable of handling multiple guilds
+Upload your own .mp3 file to be your intro
+Change your intro volume
+Reset your intro timer

+## Prerequisites
 Requires >= python3.5

 invite link: